MicrosoftDocs/EMDocs/EMDocs/Solutions/protect-on-premises-data-with-intune.md

 ### Deploy VPN settings to managed devices
 VPN connections are used when your users need to remotely connect to company resources on their mobile devices.
 With Intune, you can [create and deploy VPN configuration profiles](https://docs.microsoft.com/intune/deploy-use/vpn-connections-in-microsoft-intune#create-a-vpn-profile) that enable users to easily and securely access the corporate network resources without manually configuring VPN server or authentication method information.

-You can configure VPN settings for the many [VPN connection types supported by Intune](https://docs.microsoft.com/intune/deploy-use/vpn-connections-in-microsoft-intune#vpn-connection-types) on the following managed device types:
+You can configure VPN settings for the many [VPN connection types supported by Intune](https://docs.microsoft.com/intune/deploy-use/vpn-connections-in-microsoft-intune#vpn-connection-types) on the following kinds of devices:

 -   Android (4.0 and later, Samsung KNOX Standard, and Android for Work)
 -   iOS (8.0 and later)